quocbahuynh/auto-enroll-subjets-uef/README.md

 # Enroll subjets UEF
-Code automates enroll subjects for UEF students
+Code enroll automatically subjects for UEF students

 ## How to use